galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 # Introduction
 {:.no_toc}

 The goal of unsupervised learning is to discover hidden structures or patterns in unlabeled training data.
 In this tutorial we will discuss an unsupervised learning task called clustering.
 Clustering is the grouping of specific objects based on their characteristics and their similarities.
 These groups are called clusters.
 A cluster consists of data objects with high inter-similarity and low intra-similarity.
 It means members of the same cluster, are more similar to each other by a given metric than they are to the members of the other clusters.
 The goal of clustering is to subdivide a set of items in such a way that similar items fall into the same cluster, whereas dissimilar items fall in different clusters.
-This brings up two questions: first, how do we decide what is similar; and second, how do we use this information to cluster the items?
+This brings up two questions: first, how do we decide what is similar; and second, how do we use this information to cluster the items.

 Clustering is central to many bioinformatics research.
 In particular, clustering helps at analyzing unstructured and high-dimensional data in the form of sequences, expressions, texts and images.
 For example clustering of gene expressions provides understanding gene functions, cellular processes, subtypes of cells and gene regulations.

-For example, in biology, clustering is often one of the first steps in gene expression analysis and is used to find groups of genes with similar expression patterns.
+Please refer to [ref1](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0171429) and [ref2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5135122/).
+For example, clustering is often used in gene expression analysis to find groups of genes with similar expression patterns.

-We represent an observation as an n-dimensional vector.
-For example, assume that your training data consists of the samples plotted in the following Figure 1:
+We represent an observation/sample as an n-dimensional vector and many such vectors constitute a dataset.
+To show an example, let us assume that a dataset, shown in Figure 1, contains many samples and each sample has two dimensions each:

 >    ![data](images/data_before_clustering.png "Sample data before clustering")